Using the Mako Server

 su.dir([path])

-Get the database directory (if no argument) or set the database directory, thus overriding the path calculated in step 1-4 in su.open().
+Get the database directory (if no argument) or set the database directory, thus overriding the path as explained in su.open().

 su.exist(name)